BW-Wang/BW-Wang.github.io/_news/2021-news-wking.md

 ---
-newstitle: "Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate."
+newstitle: "Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate.Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate."
-newscont: "Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate."
+newscont: "Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate.Numerical simulation of the effects of InAlSb barrier layers on the InSb mid-infrared photodetectors on a mismatched substrate."
 collection: news
 permalink: /news/news-wbw
 date: 2021-02-23